briansunter/clojure-link-shorten/README.md

 # link-shorten

-A very simple link shortener written in Clojure with Postgres.
-This was done for learning purposes only.
-It does not create the shortest URL possible.
-Hopefully this project will help those out figuring out how to deploy to Heroku and making korma work with Heroku's DATABASE_URL
+A link shortener written in Clojure with Postgres.
+This project creates very short domains using unicode such as foo.com/莆